Communist Party of Nepal (Amatya): Sino-Soviet split, 1963–1968

 Between Amatya and Pushpa Lal, there were political differences.
 Amatya favoured the idea of national democracy, whereas Pushpa Lal advocated the line of people's democracy.
 From 1963 onwards, the two worked separately.

 As a result of the Sino-Soviet split, the Soviet leadership and their supporters had tried to court both Pushpa Lal Shrestha and Tulsi Lal Amatya.
 Pushpa Lal had rejected the line proposed by the Soviets as revisionist, but Amatya had accepted the proposal.
 In May 1968, the section of Pushpa Lal organized a separate convention in Gorakhpur, India.
-Pushpa Lal condemned the Soviet line in the convention and supported the line advocated by the Communist Party of China as the correct line of the global communist movement.
+Pushpa Lal condemned the Soviet line in the convention and supported the line advocated by the Chinese Communist Party as the correct line of the global communist movement.
 This led to the founding of a separate party, with Pushpa Lal as general secretary.
 The majority of the party leadership followed Pushpa Lal in joining his splinter group.
 This party became known as the Communist Party of Nepal (Pushpa Lal).